Expert Care and Support with Hearing Aids

 For remote care, you would need to download the app that works with your hearing aid and grant your audiologist permission to provide remote assistance.
 Updates and follow-up virtual visits would then be possible once you are ready for remote services.

 So are you ready for remote hearing aid care, the use of apps, and virtual support?
 These tools are ready for you and can open a world of better connectivity and hearing!

 The Lexie App

 Lexie Hearing has made it possible for you to take back control of your hearing health.
-By connecting your Lexie Lumen hearing aids with your smartphone via Bluetooth you can easily make adjustments to your Lexies.
+By connecting your Lexie hearing aids with your smartphone via Bluetooth you can easily make adjustments to your Lexies.
 You can change the environment settings, change the volume, and much more.
 Click here to read more on how you can manage your Lexies from the Lexie App.